Plopsaqua: Future

-In 2020 the mayor of Zandhoven Luc Van Hove announced that he was in contact with Plopsa for a Plopsaqua facility, this to the dismay of the city council.
-The mayors of Zandhoven and Zoersel had meetings with Plopsa before the start of a tendering procedure in which a binding offer was made, once the tendering procedure was started the requirements were almost identical to the offer of Plopsa.
-All meetings and the binding offer were kept in the dark from the city councils, an opposition party started a petition to stop the new facility in 2021.

 Plopsaqua Haßloch

 In Germany the group is looking for a waterpark next to their Holiday Park, for this project Plopsa also wanted to participate with the local authorities.
 Several proposals were given, but were cancelled in a referendum.
 In an interview Steve Van den Kerkhof (CEO Plopsa) announced that they would build the waterpark with or without funding from the municipality.
-In December of 2021 Plopsa officially announced the creation of the waterpark, that would consist of a 4,000 m² indoor themed area with a wave pool, a white water river, a water playground, slides, a sports pool and an outdoor area.
+In December 2021 Plopsa officially announced the creation of the waterpark, that would consist of a 4,000 m2 indoor themed area with a wave pool, a white water river, a water playground, slides, a sports pool and an outdoor area.
+This plan was abandoned in December 2023 when Plopsa reached an agreement with the municipality of Haßloch.
+The group will replace the outdated municipal swimming pool and create new themed facilities on the same site.

-Water park Warsaw
+Waterpark Warsaw

-In June 2022 it was announced that a water park is going to be constructed next to the indoor theme park Majaland Warsaw by Plopsa and Momentum Capital, the owners and operators of aforementioned theme park.
-The water park will be owned for 21% by Plopsa and 79% by Momentum Capital.
+In June 2022 it was announced that a waterpark is to be constructed next to the indoor theme park Majaland Warsaw by Plopsa and Momentum Capital, the owners and operators of aforementioned theme park.
+The waterpark will be owned for 21% by Plopsa and 79% by Momentum Capital.

 Cancelled

 Plopsaqua Den Haag

 During a corruption investigation to a city official of The Hague in 2019 it was discovered that Plopsa was actively searching for a new site in The Netherlands to expand with a Plopsaqua and a possible second Plopsa Indoor.
 During an interview with RTL Nieuws Steve Van den Kerkhof confirmed this and that Plopsa was in talks with the city of The Hague, but that they were also investigating other sites in The Netherlands.
 The company also registered the URL.
-In August 2022 it was announced that the water park has been cancelled by Plopsa.
+In August 2022 it was announced that the waterpark has been cancelled by Plopsa.